CAR Newsletter - June 2023

 Increase in Payroll Fraud Attempts

 There has been an increase in fraud attempts to change employees’ banking information, including multiple change requests coming from a single email address.
-This article is a reminder to be cognizant that this issue is still ongoing and to be aware when receiving requests to update payroll information.
-To avoid processing fraudulent information, it is necessary to verify any attempts for payroll changes.
+This article is a reminder that this issue is still ongoing and to be cognizant when receiving requests to update payroll information.
+To avoid processing fraudulent information, you must verify any attempts for payroll changes.

 Immediate steps to take: